scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/luck/index.md

 | Caleb  | 2022   | 5       | 79      | -16%    |
 | Trond  | 2023   | 3       | 59      | -17%    |

 Caleb's 2022 squad outscored 79 opponents, while Andrew's 2022 team outscored 61.
-Andrew ended up with ten wins, thus marking the luckiest season in the league's history.
+Andrew ended up with ten wins to Caleb's five, thus marking the luckiest season in the league's history.

 ## The Anatomy of a Lucky Season